 Round Top, Texas is well known to antiquers, shoppers, and folks looking for a little retail therapy.
 It’s a blink-and-you’ll-miss-it kind of town.
-That said, during the spring and fall, it’s full of people bustling around the Round Top Antiques Show, looking for great deals and rare finds.
+That said, during the spring, fall and winter, it’s full of people bustling around the Round Top Antiques Show, looking for great deals and rare finds.
 Round Top is fun to visit year ‘round though and you’ll certainly be able to experience its charms at a more reasonable pace if you’re not vying for space with a shopper.

 Round Top Restaurants

 Fuel up for your shopping adventures at Round Top Coffee Shop, a quaint spot with wide wooden tables, local art, books, strong coffee, and a breakfast buffet on Saturday and Sunday.
 Royer’s Round Top Cafe has been feeding hungry visitors for over 30 years with their gourmet comfort food and super famous pies.
 Try a grilled shrimp BLT, a glorified grilled pimento cheese, whole grilled quail, and some fresh battered snapper before turning your attention to the real reason you’re there—the pies!
-Original Buttermilk, Texas Trash, the Sweet N Salty, the Junk Berry Pie… it’s impossible to choose.
-So don’t - get the pie flight instead.
+Original Buttermilk, Texas Trash, the Sweet N Salty, the Junk Berry Pie… it’s impossible to choose, so don’t!
+Get the pie flight instead.
 In a total power move, Royer’s Pie Haven (related - obviously) also serves up pies… but they’ve got savory options in addition to the sweet.
-Chicken pot pie, Veggie Pie, Shepherds Pie, and something called the “HeeHaw Pie”.
+Chicken pot pie, Veggie Pie, Shepherds Pie, and something called the “HeeHaw Pie” are all delicious.
 Lulu’s is a fantastic italian restaurant that isn’t the same old pasta with red sauce.
 Duck pate, mussels and andouille sausage, lamb, beautiful charcuterie plates, and an endless array of droolworthy options and the wine list to pair them with.
 Popi Burger is a classic burger diner—the kind where you struggle to get your hands and mouth around the whole pile.
 Rich, thick milkshakes, thin, crispy fries, giant patties, and a Beyond burger for your veggie friends.
-If there’s a place that epitomizes the “round top” style, it’s The Garden Co Feed & Firewater.
+If there’s a place that epitomizes the “round top” style, it’s The Garden Co.
 The design is perfection and sitting outside under massive trees whilst eating brunch and drinking champagne isn’t too shabby either.

 Round Top Bars & Nightlife